- Home

 Code of Client Concern

 The Monroe County Veterans Affairs Department (MCVAD) is committed to providing the highest quality service to its clients.
-In order to achieve this goal, the dedication of each employee to the principles outlined in this code is essential.
+To achieve this goal, each employee's dedication to the principles outlined in this code is essential.
 With a comprehensive knowledge of existing Department of Veterans Affairs (DVA) laws and regulations, and the willingness of all MCVAD personnel to assist our clients, we will be able to provide the kind of service to which we are committed.
 To that end:

 - Each client must be afforded dignity as an individual and be treated with compassion and respect.